RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: RIS-aided Beamforming Method

 The RIS will scatter or reflect the incident wave in a way determined by its configuration.
 In a scenario with a single-antenna transmitter and single-antenna receiver, as shown in \figurename~\ref{fig:SystemDiagram}, the communication performance is determined by the Signal-to-Noise Ratio (SNR).
 Hence, the RIS can aid the communication system by optimizing its reflection coefficients to maximize the received signal power.
 This effectively means that the RIS elements should make their individually reflected signals reach the receiver in phase (up to the granularity set by the hardware).
 If there is an LoS channel from the RIS to the receiver, the optimization will essentially result in a reflected beam in the angular direction leading to the receiver.

+The RIS beamforming configuration problem has been analyzed mathematically in a series of previous works\cite{Liu2020matrix, Wei2020Parallel}; we refer to \cite{9326394} for a recent survey.
 In previous literature, the RIS configuration is generally divided into two disjoint subproblems: 1) selecting an SNR-maximizing configuration when having full Channel State Information (CSI) \cite{Huang2018a,Wu2019}; 2) Acquiring CSI from explicit pilot signals \cite{Taha2019a,Zheng2020,wang2020}.
-The latter part is particularly challenging since the RIS (normally) does not have any RF chains, which prohibits it from directly obtaining CSI regarding the AP-RIS or RIS-UE channels using traditional pilot-based channel estimation methods \cite{massivemimobook}.
+The latter part is particularly challenging since the RIS (normally) does not have any RF chains, which prohibits it from directly obtaining CSI regarding the BS-RIS or RIS-UE channels using traditional pilot-based channel estimation methods \cite{massivemimobook}.
 Full-dimensional CSI acquisition requires the pilot signaling to grow linearly with the number of RIS elements \cite{Bjornson2020}.
-Moreover, to the best of our knowledge, the existing works rely on high-precision configurations where an RIS with $L$ elements can switch between $L$ mutually orthogonal configurations.
-Hence, we had to develop a new algorithm that could be readily applied in the prototype system.
+To the best of our knowledge, the existing works rely on high-precision configurations where an RIS with $L$ elements can switch between $L$ mutually orthogonal configurations.
+In summary, none of the existing algorithms was deemed to be implementable in our practical setup, where CSI acquisition and RIS configuration must be done jointly, and where there is only a low-bit resolution per element.
+Hence, we had to develop a new algorithm that could be utilized in the prototype system.